 ‘It could be the back streets of Thailand, Barcelona or New York City but it is right here in Miami on the Gold Coast.’

 A short ride from Burleigh Heads to Miami you will find the Miami Marketta.
 Open Wednesday and Friday 5pm – 9pm and Saturday 4pm-11pm, gorge yourself on delicious street foods from all over the world while listening to live music and sipping on a few cheeky cocktails.
 They also have paid gigs here some nights.
 More info here!

 Coffee goodness isn’t just delegated to Melbourne.
 Canteen Coffee is Burleigh’s destination for anyone who appreciates a good latte.
 The high-grade speciality coffee is a fusion of science and passion; basically it’s excellent.

 Fish, Chips & Sunset Drinks on Burleigh Hill

 Probably one of the most popular things to do in Burleigh is have an afternoon picnic and some sunset sippers on the Burleigh Hill.
 Get in early to nab yourself a spot that looks back over the beach and the high rises of the Gold Coast.

-Go bra-less and shoes-less when joining the dreadlocked, fire-twirling crew at Sunday night Burleigh Bongos.
+Go bra-less and shoes-less when joining the dreadlocked, fire-twirling crew at Sunday nights Burleigh Bongos.
 The Bongo Beat is perfect for a Sunday wind-down – or up – whatever your style.
 There’s fire twirling, dancing and of course, a bongo circle.
 Have a go at the slack lines – wobbly tightropes set up between trees to test your balance – or join in with the hula-hoopers.

 Get Wet and Sandy